chandra1sekar/data-engineering/04-Storing-Data/sync-slides.md

 > - async material in Week 3 syllabus
 > - Readings in Week 3 syllabus
 > - Assignment 03
-> - Final Assignment 02 was due last Friday
+> - Final Assignment 02 was due last week

 ## Class 4 (i.e., today)

 > - Groupwork & present Assignment 03
 > - Activities Week 3 async topic
-> - Review Query Project (spans Assignments 2-5)
+> - Review Query Project (spans Assignments 2-4)
-> - Activities for Assignment 04 (refining and answering your project questions)
+> - Activities for Assignment 04 (writing up your project questions)

 ## Between Class 4 & Class 5

 > - async material in Week 4 syllabus (RDBs & NoSQL)
 > - Readings in Week 4 syllabus
 > - Assignment 04
-> - Final Assignment 03 due on Friday
+> - Final Assignment 03 due this week

 ## Where are we in the Query Project?

-- Assignment 4: Answer your Project Questions
+- Assignment 3: Answer your Project Questions
-- Assignment 5: Use Jupyter Notebook to do some visualizations and write up your reasoning for the recommendations you choose to make.
+- Assignment 4: Use Jupyter Notebook to do some visualizations and write up your reasoning for the recommendations you choose to make.

 ::: notes
-use bigquery or bq cli for assignment 4
+use bigquery or bq cli for assignment 3
 :::